 Nearly every area of Michigan is served by a Volunteer Center that can connect you with volunteer opportunities in your community.
-To find a volunteer center near you, please visit www.mivolunteers.org or call 1-800-VOLUNTEER.
+To find a volunteer center near you, please visit www.mivolunteers.org.

 Michigan Volunteer Registry

 The Michigan Volunteer Registry ( www.MIVolunteerRegistry.org ) is an internet-based system enabling healthcare personnel and citizens to pre-register to volunteer their assistance during an emergency.
 The registry assembles volunteers based on verification of their identity, credentials, and qualifications.
 Those interested in volunteering can securely enter their contact information on the web site.
 During an emergency, volunteer information will be gathered and appropriate volunteers contacted by authorized personnel.
-Individuals willing to assist during a disaster may choose to register as part of the General Volunteer unit, Michigan's State Animal Response Team, Michigan Mortuary Response Team, or any of the five partner Citizen Corps Programs.
+Individuals willing to assist during a disaster may choose to register as part of the General Volunteer unit, Michigan's State Animal Response Team, Michigan Mortuary Response Team, and more.
 Volunteers of all skill levels, experiences, and affiliations are encouraged to register.

 Be a Mentor

 There are more than 3,500 children in Michigan waiting to be matched with a caring adult.
 If you want to make a difference in the life of a child, mentoring only takes about one hour a week.
 Pass It On.
-To find a place to mentor, click the "Mentor Michigan" button on the left toolbar.
+To find a place to mentor, visit the mentoring connector.

 AmeriCorps is often compared to a U.S.-based Peace Corps.
 It engages more than 75,000 Americans each year in service to meet critical community needs.
 You can serve on a part-time or full-time basis.
 Participants, called members, must be 17 to apply and are of all ages, including retirees.
 Members receive some monetary compensation while serving.
-To learn more, click on the "Michigan's AmeriCorps" button on the left toolbar.
+To learn more, visit our "Michigan's AmeriCorps" page.

 Senior Corps connects those age 55 and over with people and organizations that need them most.
 They help you become a mentor, coach, or companion to a young person or adult.
 You can use your job skills and expertise in nonprofit organizations that need you.
 Senior Corps links more than 500,000 Americans to service opportunities each year and there are many ways to get involved.
 Certain programs provide some monetary compensation.
 To learn more, visit www.seniorcorps.gov .